gridai/grid-docs/docs/features/datastores/2_Using Datastores/7_high-performance-datastores.md

 # Introduction

-High Performance Datastores (HPDS) allow Grid BYOC customers who have requirements for scaling large datasets to optimize latency and significantly speed up data access.
-Currently, HPDS are backed by the FSx for Lustre service and offer more scalability and higher throughput than conventional Grid datastores that are backed by AWS S3.
+High Performance Datastores (HPDs) allow Grid BYOC customers who are looking to scale large datasets to optimize latency and significantly speed up data access.
+Currently, HPDs are backed by the FSx for Lustre service and offer more scalability and higher throughput than conventional Grid Datastores backed by AWS S3.

 # Advantages & Limitations